mmuratarat/mmuratarat.github.io/_posts/2019-08-21-decision-trees.md

 8. The number of hyper-parameters to be tuned is almost null.

+9. Decision Trees can handle multicollinearity.
+They make no assumptions on relationships between features.
+They are greedy algorithms.
+They will fit on the most effective variable they encounter, leaving other plausible variables out.
+It just constructs splits on single features that improves classification, based on an impurity measure like Gini or entropy.
+If features A, B are heavily correlated, no /little information can be gained from splitting on B after having split on A. So it would typically get ignored in favor of C.

 # Disadvantages

 1. Decision-tree learners can create over-complex trees that do not generalize the data well.
 This is called overfitting.
-This problem gets solved by setting constraints on model parameters and pruning.
+This problem gets solved by setting constraints on model parameters (e.g., limiting depth of the tree) and heavily pruning.

 2. Not fit for continuous variables: While working with continuous numerical variables, decision tree loses information, when it categorizes variables in different categories.